AnyFetch/developers.anyfetch.com/getting-started.md

 ## HTTP Verbs

-Where possible, anyfetch API strives to use appropriate HTTP verbs for each action.
+Where possible, anyfFtch API strives to use appropriate HTTP verbs for each action.

 - __HEAD__ Can be issued against any resource to get just the HTTP header info.
 - __GET__ Used for retrieving resources.